salesforce/lwc-rfcs/text/0000-lwc-signals.md

 ## Summary

 This RFC proposes an enhancement to the reactivity model in Lightning Web Components (LWC) by introducing a Signals-based approach, inspired by similar mechanisms in libraries such as Preact.
 The goal is to provide a more flexible and optimized method for managing and tracking component state changes, facilitating better interaction with external data stores.
-The introduction of Signals aims to deprecate the current `@wire` and `@track` decorators, allowing developers to bring their own data stores and adhere to a simple protocol involving `.value`, `.subscribe`, and `.unsubscribe` properties.
+The introduction of Signals aims to deprecate the current `@wire` and `@track` decorators, allowing developers to bring their own data stores and adhere to a simple protocol involving `.value`, and `.subscribe` properties.
 This change is designed to not only open up LWC to a broader development ecosystem but also to enable significant performance optimizations, especially when rehydrating UI components, potentially reducing the need for full component re-rendering through a more efficient subscription mechanism.

 ## Motivation